xrdocs/application-hosting/_tutorials/2016-05-22-getting-started-on-xrv64.md

 As shown above, port 22 of XR is fowarded to port 2223:

 Use port 2223 to now ssh into XR CLI

+The password is "vagrant"
+{: .notice--info}

 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>